Research Group Leader

 - Our paper on invariant prediction got accepted as a discussion paper at JRSS, Series B.

 1. Consider the following problem: we are given data from gene A (or B) and a phenotype.
 Clearly, both variables are correlated.
 What is the best prediction for the phenotype given we are deleting gene A (or B), such that its activity becomes zero?

 2. Causality matters: Intuitively, the optimal prediction should depend on the underlying causal structure:

 But then, if we do not accept any form of causal notion, we cannot distinguish between these two cases and our best prediction must be: "I do not know."!

 3. Causal Model: If we want to be able to describe the above situation properly, we need a so-called causal model that (1) models observational data and (2) interventional data (e.g., the distribution that arises after the gene deletion) and that (3) outputs a graph.
-Functional Causal Models (also called Structural Equation Models) are one class of such models.
+Functional Causal Models (also called Structural Equation Models) are one class of such models, see the figure on the right.
 If you are interested in more details, see the script below, for example.

 4. Examples of questions that are studied in this field: How can one compute intervention distributions from the graph and the observational distribution efficiently?
 What if some of the variables are unobserved?
 What are nice graphical representations?
 Under which assumptions can we reconstruct the causal model from the observational distribution ("causal discovery")?
 What if we are also given data from some of the intervention distributions?
 Does causal knowledge help in more "classical" tasks in machine learning and statistics?